shorjin/zillow-scraper/README.md

 # Zillow Property Scraper

-This Scrapy project crawls Zillow listings for specified locations and extracts detailed property data.
-It filters homes by type and price.
+A Scrapy-based project to scrape Zillow real estate data for multiple neighborhoods, including both active listings and sold home details.
+It also downloads property images and merges data for comprehensive analysis.

 ## Project Purpose: